Starcounter/Docs/guides/web-apps/html-view-guidelines/README.md

 Slot names are added as attributes to the elements like so: `<button slot="MyApp/SubmitButton">Submit</button>`.

-### Guideline 4: Create the Presentation in `starcounter-composition`
+### Guideline 4: Create the Layout in `starcounter-composition`

-As outlined in guideline 1, the presentation of the HTML view should be included within the `<template is="starcounter-composition">`.
-There is one exception to this, if the default presentation of the content equals the targeted look, no `starcounter-composition` is needed.
+As outlined in guideline 1, the layout of the HTML view should be included within the `<template is="starcounter-composition">`.
+There is one exception to this, if the default layout of the content equals the targeted look, no `starcounter-composition` is needed.
 Slots should be provided no matter what.

 The following syntax is used to distribute the content in the Shadow DOM: `<content select="[slot='AppName/ElementName']"></content>`.